 For specific camp info (date, cost, registration, etc.), please click into the individual camps pages below.

-- Calvin Chem Camp features Interested in natural phemomena?
+- Interested in natural phemomena?
 Always curious about the natural world around you and how things work?
 Our science camps are for you!
-Select from one of three science camps and prepare for exciting, hands-on learning.
+Select from one of three science camps, and prepare for exciting, hands-on learning.

-- Applications will be reviewed on a first-come, first-served basis, with notifications of acceptance sent by email.
-Applications received after June 1 will be honored only if space is available.
+Applications will be reviewed on a “first-come, first-served” basis, with notifications of acceptance sent by email.
+Applications received after June 1st will be honored only if space is available.
 These applications (received after June 1st) will also be placed on a wait list, based upon the date received by the Chemistry and Biochemistry Department.
 If a spot opens up for a camper, applicants will be notified as soon as possible regarding the opportunity.

-Prior to June 1, 90% of the camp fee will be refunded upon receipt of a written request for cancellation.
-After June 1, refund requests will be handled on a case-by-case basis; the camp program director (Prof. Larry Louters) will determine all final decisions regarding refunds.
+Prior to June 1st, 90% of the camp fee will be refunded upon receipt of a written request for cancellation.
+After June 1st, refund requests will be handled on a case-by-case basis; the camp program director (Prof. Larry Louters) will determine all final decisions regarding refunds.
 The college may cancel or postpone any session because of insufficient enrollment or other unforeseen circumstances.
-If a session is cancelled or postponed, the college will refund 100 percent of registration fees.
+If a session is cancelled or postponed by the college, the college will refund 100% of registration fees.

-- All instruction, supervision, materials, supplies and a T-shirt are covered by the fee.
+All instruction, supervision, equipment/materials, lab supplies and a T-shirt are covered by the fee.
 Snacks and lunches are not provided.